jnz/q3vm/README.md

     int stringToInt(const char* a);

-And call it somewhere from the main function:
+And call it somewhere from the `vmMain` function:

     char* myStr = "1234";
     printf("\"%s\" -> %i\n", myStr, stringToInt(myStr));